Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

-\textbf{BNNs.} Unlike deterministic neural networks that only provide point estimates, BNNs assign distributions to the parameters $\boldsymbol{\theta}$ to capture model uncertainty.
-During training, BNNs use Bayesian inference to update the prior distribution $p(\boldsymbol{\theta})$ with the likelihood $p(D|\boldsymbol{\theta})$, producing a posterior distribution that combines prior knowledge with observed data:
+\textbf{BNN.} Unlike deterministic neural networks that provide point estimates, BNNs assign distributions to the parameters $\theta$ to capture model uncertainty.
+During training, BNNs update the prior distribution $P(\theta)$ with the likelihood $P(\mathcal{D}|\theta)$ of the training set $\mathcal{D}$, and produce a posterior distribution that combines prior knowledge with observed data:

-For predictions, BNNs leverage Bayesian model averaging, which involves integrating over the posterior distribution of the parameters to account for uncertainty.
-For a given test sample $\mathbf{x}^\ast$, the prediction incorporates the model uncertainty, yielding the predictive distribution:
+For predictions, BNNs integrate over the posterior distribution of the parameters to account for uncertainty.
+For a given test sample $x^\ast$, the predictive distribution is given by: